Get up-to-speed with the terms used in Delivra. Select a link to jump-to the product section below:

 The purpose of the media library is to house any email content that Delivra will host and to create paths for those files to make sure there are no broken images or links.

-You will find the media library in the Asset dashboard > choose Media Library from the left hand navigation.
+You will find the media library in the Asset dashboard.
 Upload images and other file types here for hosting.

 Our Automation feature provides clients the ability to strategically plot out an entire email series, determining which campaigns are sent based on a variety of subscriber actions, their inactions, data or time.